Menstruation celebration: Assam

 In addition to the celebration, the ceremony also secludes the girl and imposes restrictions on her movements and food preferences, such as; being brought home in a with a veil (face covering), no food other than bananas, confined to a room, no contact with men including family members.

 Apache Sunrise Dance Ceremony

 The Sunrise Dance ceremony is a celebration of menarche by the Apache tribal community in Arizona and Mexico region.
 The community members and leaders assist the family in carrying out this ceremony.
 The community starts preparing for this ceremony months before.
 A day prior to the ceremony, the girl takes a sweat bath, meanwhile the male relatives and a medicine man (a healer) make the items that will be required during the ceremony.
 In the evening, these items are presented to the girl.

 The ceremony takes place over a period of four-days and in eight stages.
 During this ceremony, the girl wears the traditional Apache attire and dances, which signifies female strength.
 The friends and family also participate and sing traditional songs and the girl also receives a massage and the ceremonial blessing from the medicine man and other people.

+Brazil

+Amazonian Tikuna girls in Brazil, Colombia, and Peru receive a rite of passage of the "pelazon" upon experiencing their first menstruation.
+For three months to one year, they reside in isolated bedrooms within their parents' residences.
+They spend time studying the history, music, and religion of their people from community members.

+The pelazon arrives at its celebratory finale when the girls are returned to society.
+This contrasts with practices such as Nepal's Chhaupadi, where menarcheal girls are excluded in sheds or huts, but the Tikuna view the pelazon as a positive and enriching experience where girls can focus on self-betterment and culture.

+Japan

+In certain regions of Japan, the onset of menses in a girl is commemorated with a family celebration involving an old traditional meal sekihan, which consists of glutinous rice and adzuki beans.
+The red color of the meal symbolizes celebration and joy and therefore constitutes an appropriate way to celebrate this milestone.